rabbitboots/kevn/README.md

 `local result, new_group_id = fn_group(tbl, group_id)`

 * `tbl`: The work-in-progress table.
-(Be careful about modifying this during parsing).
+(Be careful about modifying this during parsing.)

 * `group_id`: The parsed group ID.